OpenTermsArchive/contrib-versions/Flickr/Terms of Service.md

 By email: copyright@yahoo-inc.com

-27\.
-CLOSED CAPTIONING
+**27\.
+CLOSED CAPTIONING**

 Yahoo complies with applicable Federal Communications Commission rules and regulations regarding the closed captioning of video content.
-Please visit info.yahoo.com/legal/us/yahoo/cc/en-us/ for more information or to register any concerns or complaints regarding video content accessible on the Yahoo network of properties.
+Please visit https://info.yahoo.com/legal/us/en/yahoo/cc/index.htm for more information or to register any concerns or complaints regarding video content accessible on the Yahoo network of properties.

-28\.
-GENERAL INFORMATION
+**28\.
+GENERAL INFORMATION**

 Entire Agreement.
 The TOS constitutes the entire agreement between you and Yahoo and governs your use of the Yahoo Services, superseding any prior version of this TOS between you and Yahoo with respect to the Yahoo Services.
 You also may be subject to additional terms and conditions that may apply when you use or purchase certain other Yahoo services, affiliate services, third-party content or third-party software.